SlapOS/slapos/software/rapid-cdn/README.rst

   <parameter id="-frontend-type">custom-personal</parameter>
   <parameter id="-frontend-2-state">stopped</parameter>
   <parameter id="-sla-3-computer_guid">COMP-1234</parameter>
-  <parameter id="-frontend-3-software-release-url">https://lab.nexedi.com/nexedi/slapos/raw/someid/software/caddy-frontend/software.cfg</parameter>
+  <parameter id="-frontend-3-software-release-url">https://lab.nexedi.com/nexedi/slapos/raw/someid/software/rapid-cdn/software.cfg</parameter>

-will request the third frontend on COMP-1234 and with SR https://lab.nexedi.com/nexedi/slapos/raw/someid/software/caddy-frontend/software.cfg.
+will request the third frontend on COMP-1234 and with SR https://lab.nexedi.com/nexedi/slapos/raw/someid/software/rapid-cdn/software.cfg.
 All frontends will be of software type ``custom-personal``.
 The second frontend will be requested with the state stopped.

 *Note*: the way slaves are transformed to a parameter avoid modifying more than 3 lines in the frontend logic.

-**Important NOTE**: The way you ask for slave to a replicate frontend is the same as the one you would use for the software given in "-frontend-quantity".
-Do not forget to use "replicate" for software type.
-XXXXX So far it is not possible to do a simple request on a replicate frontend if you do not know the software_guid or other sla-parameter of the master instance.
-In fact we do not know yet the software type of the "requested" frontends.
-TO BE IMPLEMENTED

 How to deploy a frontend server
 ===============================

 This is to deploy an entire frontend server with a public IPv4.
 If you want to use an already deployed frontend to make your service available via ipv4, switch to the "Example" parts.

-First, you will need to request a "master" instance of Caddy Frontend with:
+First, you will need to request a "master" instance of Rapid.CDN with:

   * A ``domain`` parameter where the frontend will be available